 Q: How often can qualified nonprofits apply?

-To explain further, a wildly successful nonprofit could potentially get a maximum of four grants per year that includes two mini grants and two standard grants (one funded through the Community Giving Fund and one from the Franke Fund.)
+To explain further, a wildly successful nonprofit could potentially get a maximum of four grants per year that includes two mini grants and two standard or unrestricted grants (one funded through the Community Giving Fund and one from the Franke Fund.)
 Please note: you will not apply to a specific fund.
 After grants are submitted, we match the request to the most appropriate fund.